usman-saeed-digitify/jenkins-pipeline/gmail-notification.md

 6. Scroll down and hit "Save".

-# steps to add a credential in Jenkins:
+# Add a credential in Jenkins:

 1. In your Jenkins dashboard, go to Credentials > System > Global credentials.
 2. Click on the "Add Credentials" on the left side.